-- 15.1 The Trust will only disclose Data about individuals if one of the lawful bases apply.
+- 15.1 Knightsfield School will only disclose Data about individuals if one of the lawful bases apply.

 - 15.2 Only authorised and trained staff are allowed to make external disclosures of Personal Data.
 The Trust will regularly share Personal Data with third parties where it is lawful and appropriate to do so including, but not limited to, the following:

 - 15.2.1 Local Authorities

 - 15.2.2 the Department for Education

-- 15.2.3 the Education & Skills Funding Agency

-- 15.2.4 the Disclosure and Barring Service
+- 15.2.3 the Disclosure and Barring Service

-- 15.2.5 the Teaching Regulation Agency
+- 15.2.4 the Teaching Regulation Agency

-- 15.2.6 the Teachers' Pension Service

-- 15.2.7 the Local Government Pension Scheme

-- 15.2.8 our external HR provider, Serco

-- 15.2.9 our external payroll provider, Serco

-- 15.2.10 our external IT provider

-- 15.2.11 commissioned providers of local authority service (e.g. Herts for Learning Ltd.)

-- 15.2.12 HMRC

-- 15.2.13 the Police or other law enforcement agencies

-- 15.2.14 our legal advisors and other consultants

-- 15.2.15 insurance providers / the Risk Protection Arrangement

-- 15.2.16 occupational health advisors

-- 15.2.17 exam boards;

-- 15.2.18 the Joint Council for Qualifications;

-- 15.2.19 NHS health professionals including educational psychologists, speech & language therapists and school nurses;

-- 15.2.20 Education Welfare Officers; - 15.2.21 Courts, if ordered to do so; - 15.2.22 Prevent teams in accordance with the Prevent Duty on schools; - 15.2.23 other schools, for example, if we are negotiating a managed move and we have Consent to share information in these circumstances; - 15.2.24 confidential waste collection companies; - 15.3 Some of the organisations we share Personal Data with may also be Data Controllers in their own right in which case we will be joint controllers of Personal Data and may be jointly liable in the event of any Data Breaches. - 15.4 Data Sharing Agreements should be completed when setting up 'on-going' or 'routine' information sharing arrangements with third parties who are Data Controllers in their own right.
-However, they are not needed when information is shared in one-off circumstances but a record of the decision and the reasons for sharing information should be kept. - 15.5 All Data Sharing Agreements must be signed off by the Data Protection Officer who will keep a register of all Data Sharing Agreements. - 15.6 The UK GDPR requires Data Controllers to have a written contract in place with Data Processors which must include specific clauses relating to the way in which the Data is Processed ("UK GDPR clauses").
+- 15.2.5 the Teachers' Pension Service - 15.2.6 the Local Government Pension Scheme which is administered by Hertfordshire - 15.2.7 our external HR provider, Hertfordshire County Council - 15.2.8 our external payroll provider, Hertfordshire County Council - 15.2.9 our external IT Provider, Con-Ed - 15.2.10 commissioned providers of local authority services [e.g. Herts for Learning Ltd trading as HFL Education] - 15.2.11 HMRC - 15.2.12 the Police or other law enforcement agencies - 15.2.13 our legal advisors and other consultants - 15.2.14 insurance providers i.e The RPA, Schools Uk absence insurance, Towergate Insurance for the minibus - 15.2.15 occupational health advisors - 15.2.16 exam boards - 15.2.17 the Joint Council for Qualifications; - 15.2.18 NHS health professionals including educational psychologists and school nurses; - 15.2.19 Education Welfare Officers; - 15.2.20 Courts, if ordered to do so; - 15.2.21 Prevent teams in accordance with the Prevent Duty on schools; - 15.2.22 other schools, for example, if we are negotiating a managed move and we have Consent to share information in these circumstances; - 15.2.23 confidential waste collection companies; - 15.2.24 Local Authorities - 15.3 Some of the organisations we share Personal Data with may also be Data Controllers in their own right in which case we will be joint controllers of Personal Data and may be jointly liable in the event of any Data Breaches. - 15.4 Data Sharing Agreements should be completed when setting up 'on-going' or 'routine' information sharing arrangements with third parties who are Data Controllers in their own right.
+However, they are not needed when information is shared in one-off circumstances but a record of the decision and the reasons for sharing information should be kept. - 15.5 All Data Sharing Agreements must be signed off by the Data Protection Officer who will keep a register of all Data Sharing Agreements.

+- 15.6 The UK GDPR requires Data Controllers to have a written contract in place with Data Processors which must include specific clauses relating to the way in which the Data is Processed ("UK GDPR clauses").
 A summary of the UK GDPR requirements for contracts with Data Processors is set out in Appendix 1.
-It will be the responsibility of the Academy to ensure that the UK GDPR clauses have been added to the contract with the Data Processor.
+It will be the responsibility of Knightsfield School to ensure that the UK GDPR clauses have been added to the contract with the Data Processor.
 Personal Data may only be transferred to a Data Processor if they agree to put in place adequate technical, organisational and security measures themselves. - 15.7 In some cases Data Processors may attempt to include additional wording when negotiating contracts which attempts to allocate some of the risk relating to compliance with the UK GDPR, including responsibility for any Personal Data Breaches, onto the Trust.
 In these circumstances, the member of staff dealing with the contract should contact the DPO for further advice before agreeing to include such wording in the contract.